RahanBenabid/School-Management-System/README.md

 - Each Grade belongs to one Subject.

 ## Security
-To enhance user authentication, passwords are securely hashed using bcrypt before being stored in the database.
-This ensures that even if the database is compromised, user passwords remain protected.
+Securely hash passwords using bcrypt before storing them in the database to protect user passwords even if the database is compromised.

-Implemented user authentication.
-Users can sign up and log in, with passwords securely hashed and JWT tokens issued for authentication.
+Implement user authentication with sign-up and login, password hashing, and JWT token issuance.